NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/C/Coronet of Stars.md

 **Trigger** A living creature within 60 feet would die

 **Effect** You reach out to the creature with a lifeline.
-The triggering creature receives the effects of [[Spells/Breath of Life|Breath of Life]], except they recover 7d8 healing Hit Points.
+The triggering creature receives the effects of [[Breath of Life|Breath of Life]], except they recover 7d8 healing Hit Points.

 * * *